rednosemonkey/Multi-person-drawing-app/README.md

 # Multi-person drawing app

-A multiperson canvas drawing app using websockets (socket.io) and a node server.
+A multiperson canvas drawing app with messaging/chat functionality. using websockets (socket.io) and a node server.
 It has support for both touch and mouse, and will work across any device (computer, tablet, and smart phone).

 The socket.io website has a message saying that a drawing app example will come, but I built my own in the meantime.
 I will likely make updates when I see how the socket.io team uses their technology.